Skip to content

 • There is an increasing bifurcation between supportive fiscal policy and restrictive monetary policy as markets assess the energy price shock.

-• The Middle East conflict has catalyzed a recalibration of policy expectations, with multiple hikes now priced in for most regions.
+• The Middle East conflict has catalyzed a recalibration of policy expectations, with multiple hikes now priced in for most regions other than the United States.

 • Fiscal policy in major economies is generally supportive of growth.
 US tax refunds will likely offset tariff headwinds, while energy support packages could also prove influential.